 sometimes painful, but the outcome of our

-strenuous stretching can bring joy, peace, healing, movement, even comfort.
+St strenuous stretching can bring joy, peace, healing, movement, and comfort.

 Elder Richard G. Scott explained: